gschmutz/bigdata-spark-workshop/02-aws-object-storage/README.md

 ```

 Enter the values for **AWS Access Key ID** and **AWS Secret Access Key** saved above and enter `eu-central-1` for the **Default region name** and accept the default for **Default output format**.

+> **What you should see:** Four prompts — `AWS Access Key ID`, `AWS Secret Access Key`, `Default region name`, and `Default output format`.
+After entering the values the prompt returns with no further output, indicating the credentials were saved to `~/.aws/credentials`.

 Now you can use the `s3` command to work with S3.
 Enter `aws s3 help` to see the documentation.